Pneumonia Child

 Diagnosis

-The doctor will ask about your child’s symptoms and past health.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 The doctor may suspect pneumonia based on the exam.
-Blood and coughed fluids may be tested.
+Blood and fluids that the child coughs up may be tested.
 These test are not always needed.

 Images of the lungs may be taken with: